TheHackerWitch-Official/Install-Hacking-Tools/README.md

 # Install-Hacking-Tools
-A simple BaSH script that installs programs which are not available in a fresh installation of Kali Linux
+A simple BaSH script that installs programs which are not available in a fresh installation of Kali Linux.
+The script also unzips the famous "rockyou" wordlist and updates your system.
+Happy Hacking!

 ## Tools
 1. Bloodhound